Zimbabwe urges sale of stockpile of seized elephant ivory

 The Zimbabwean officials appealed to the European Union and other countries to support the sale of ivory which has been banned since 1989 by CITES, the international body that monitors endangered species.

-Zimbabwe has 163,000 tons of ivory and 67 tons of rhino horn, said Mangwanya.
+Zimbabwe has 130 tons of ivory and 6 to 7 tons of rhino horn, said Mangwanya.

 Envoys from the Netherlands, Germany, France, Britain, Switzerland, Canada and the United States viewed the ivory tusks in heavily guarded vaults in Harare.

-Note: This story has been corrected to show that Zimbabwe has 130 tons of elephant ivory and 6 to 7 tons of rhino horn.